logotype/LeapMotionAS3/README.md

 + Clean, lightweight and documented code
 + No external dependencies, creates a optimized socket directly to the Leap
 + Uses ASC 2.0 compiler features (be sure to add the "-inline" compiler argument)
++ Connect multiple computers to the same Leap device
 + Compatible with Mac and PC

 Upcoming features